func-i/ionic-coffee-boilerplate/README.md

 ## Testing

+- grunt test-unit
+  runs unit tests with Karma

+- grunt test-e2e
+  runs end-to-end tests with Protractor

 - grunt test
-  will run the unit tests with Karma and end-to-end tests with Protractor
+  runs both unit and end-to-end tests

 The Protractor tests require you to run the Selenium server on your local machine.
 Install the Java Development Kit (JDK) if you don't have it on your system.